Stephen D. Solomon

 Marjorie Deane Professor of Financial Journalism

 Stephen D. Solomon is associate director of the Arthur L. Carter Journalism Institute and director of the M.A. program in Business and Economic Reporting, which he founded in 1999.
-His next book, Revolutionary Dissent: How the Founding Generation Created the Freedom of Speech, will be published by St. Martin’s Press on April 26.
-It will explore how the raucous political protest of the nation’s founding period gave meaning to the freedoms of speech and press at a time when it was a crime to criticize government and public officials.
+His latest book, Revolutionary Dissent: How the Founding Generation Created the Freedom of Speech, was published by St. Martin’s Press in 2016.
+It explores how the raucous political protest of the nation’s founding period gave meaning to the freedoms of speech and press at a time when it was a crime to criticize government and public officials.
 He is currently working on a book (Bloomsbury Press, expected in 2021) that will tell the narrative story of the birth of America’s Bill of Rights.